-Indonesians are quite popular worldwide for their spicy cuisine, one type of condiment, in particular, stands out from the others.
-Sambal is a type of Indonesian chili sauce, usually consisting of chili peppers (Cabai Rawit/Bird’s eye chili pepper), oils, and other regional ingredients.
-Sambal is arguably the most variational Indonesian traditional food in existence, with every region in Indonesia having its own variant of Sambal.
+Indonesians are quite popular worldwide for their spicy cuisine.
+One type of condiment, in particular, stands out from the others.
+Sambal is a type of Indonesian chili sauce, usually consisting of chili peppers (Cabai Rawit/Bird’s Eye chili pepper), oils, and other regional ingredients.
+Sambal is arguably the most variational Indonesian traditional food in existence, with every region in Indonesia having its variant of Sambal.

-Historically, sambal is invented during the colonization of Indonesia, during which, the sambal was not as popular as it is today.
-The exact origin of sambal is unknown, but it was due to the Portuguese and Dutch bringing the plant to Indonesia (Dutch East Indies back then), that sambal really started to grow and spread throughout the country.
+Historically, the sambal was invented during the colonization of Indonesia, during which it was not as popular as it is today.
+The exact origin of sambal is unknown, but it was due to the Portuguese and Dutch bringing the plant to Indonesia (Dutch East Indies back then) that sambal started to grow and spread throughout the country.

 Authentic Recipe of Sambal Petai.
 Appetizing Indonesian Traditional Fried Chili Paste with Stink Beans from East Java.

 — ADAPT THE SERVINGS OR PORTIONS BY ENTERING YOUR DESIRED VALUE —

 - 20 piece Stink Bean – Petai

 - 1 teaspoon Shrimp Paste – Terasi Variety – Indonesian Fermented Shrimp Paste

 - 1 tbsp Dried Shrimp Powder – Ebi